Skip to content

 ClothingComfortable shoes help with long walks and crowded streets.

-TrafficRoad closures and detours are possible during processions.
+TrafficRoad closures and diversions are possible during processions.

-Choose a regionEach city celebrates differently, so targeted planning is worthwhile.
+Choose regionEach city celebrates differently, so targeted planning is worthwhile.

 Cultural Significance